A proxy for

 integration

-This proxy enables a reliable connection between TSUN third generation inverters and an MQTT broker.
-With the proxy, you can easily retrieve real-time values such as power, current and daily energy and integrate the inverter into typical home automations.
+This proxy enables a reliable connection between TSUN third generation devices and an MQTT broker.
+With the proxy, you can easily retrieve real-time values such as power, current and daily energy from inverters and energy storage systems and integrate them into typical home automations.
 This works even without an internet connection.
 The optional connection to the TSUN Cloud can be disabled!

 By means of docker